ChairOfStructuralMechanicsTUM/Mechanics_Apps/README.md

     * Linux: see https://git-scm.com/book/en/v2/Getting-Started-Installing-Git
     * Windows: see https://git-for-windows.github.io/
 2. install additional python packages (bokeh, nodejs, flexx, twisted) by running ```$ ./installer.sh```, ```$ ./installer.cmd```.
 3. configure the server with ```server.conf```.
 If you want to run the server locally, just use the existing configuration.
 If you want to run the server online, insert the global ip address and make sure that the server port is open to the world wide web.
+In ```appnames.conf``` write the folder names of the apps you want to run on the server.
 4. run ```$ ./serverrunner.sh```.
 If you want to use port 80 run it as sudo.
+Use Git Bash to run .sh files.
 5. run ```$ ./bokehrunner.sh```.
 6. access ```127.0.0.1``` in your browser (or the corresponding IP address set in ```server.conf```)